Vcodio/Lifecycle-Retirement-Simulation/README.md

 12. Adding the ability to buy and hold bonds to maturity rather than relying on ETF's so we can see how duration matching impacts utility of consumption and bequest
 13. Adding inflation indexed bond
 14. Adding Glide path.
 Perhaps contingent on how far investor is from our estimated "FI/RE" number.
-15. Upgrade to simulate constiuent assets individually, rather than simulating the entire portfolio.
+15. Upgrade to simulate constituent assets individually, rather than simulating the entire portfolio.